plam40/Feyree-EV-charger/README.md

 ## 🎯 Overview

-This project enables full local control of the Feyree EV charger by replacing the cloud-dependent Tuya firmware with Tasmota on the WBR3 module.
+This project enables full local control of the Feyree EV charger by replacing the cloud-dependent Tuya firmware with Tasmota on the ESP8266 module.
 It provides real-time monitoring, current adjustment (6-32A), and scheduled charging through Home Assistant.

 **📚 Prerequisites (Required Before Starting):**
-- ✅ Completed WBR3 module replacement following the [Elektroda.com guide](https://www.elektroda.com/rtvforum/topic4085036.html)
+- ✅ Completed WBR3 module replacement with an ESP8266 module following the [Elektroda.com guide](https://www.elektroda.com/rtvforum/topic4085036.html)
-- ✅ Knowledge of ESP8266/WBR3 flashing procedures
+- ✅ Knowledge of ESP8266 flashing procedures
 - ✅ Working MQTT broker integrated with Home Assistant
 - ✅ Basic Home Assistant YAML configuration skills
 - ✅ Understanding of high-voltage electrical safety procedures